arkhaminferno/HackSmartContracts-Workshop/README.md

 }

 ## Exercise 10 vulnerability
+ - function timeout has no visibility specified so any hacker can call it and may do overflow the function.
  - Front running attack/Race condition attack:
    An attacker can watch the transaction pool for transactions which may contain solutions to problems, modify or revoke the attacker's    permissions or change a state in a contract which is undesirable for the attacker.
 The attacker can then get the data from this     transaction and create a transaction of their own with a higher gasPrice and get their transaction included in a block before the original.
  - It would seem like party A can look at party B answer and then call headtail again if they lost.this would allow party A to get their money back and lock up the 1 eth in the contract. then B is locked to the input, so A can change there answer and drain the whole contract.
+  - Fix would be using openzeppelin safemath library.

 # Exercise 11